zhullyb/monyhar/monyhar/docs/ui/ui_devtools/index.md

 ### Sources Panel

 In the properties panel, each section has a source link in the upper right corner.
-When right-clicked, the context menu shows the option to "Open in new tab," which opens the class's header file in Chromium code search.
+When right-clicked, the context menu shows the option to "Open in new tab," which opens the class's header file in Monyhar code search.

 ![properties panel right click link]